-Founded in 1965, the University of Southern Indiana enrolls over 10,000 dual credit, undergraduate and graduate students in 80 majors.
+Founded in 1965, the University of Southern Indiana enrolls over 11,000 dual credit, undergraduate and graduate students in more than 100 areas of study.
 A public higher education institution, located on a beautiful 1,400-acre campus in Evansville, Indiana, USI offers programs through the College of Liberal Arts, Romain College of Business, College of Nursing and Health Professions, and the Pott College of Science, Engineering, and Education.

 A competitive member of NCAA Division II and the Great Lakes Valley Conference, USI offers 17 varsity intercollegiate men's and women's sports.

 Dr. Ronald S. Rochon serves as USI's fourth president.

 *Overall USI enrollment is the sum of dual credit, undergraduate and graduate students.

 Serving students from 90 Indiana counties, 39 other states and 70 other countries.

 Approximately 70% of USI alumni currently reside in Indiana.

 Eighty-eight percent of recent USI graduates report they are employed; of those, 83% report being employed within their field.

 A record number of recent graduates, 25%, are continuing their education in a graduate or professional program.